S&P 500 closes wobbly week at new record high

-Stocks are closing higher Friday after a late surge by technology stocks led the S&P 500 to a new high.
-The wobbly week of trading ended with the Dow Jones Industrial Average and Nasdaq at record highs also.
-Investors focused on trillions of dollars of potential government aid that could be coming for the economy, as Democrats advance their stimulus package.
-Companies reported solid earnings, including manufacturer Mohawk Industries and genetic testing company Illumina.
+Technology companies led a late-afternoon rally on Wall Street Friday that capped a week of wobbly trading with the major stock indexes hitting all-time highs.

+The S&P 500 rose 0.5% after spending most of the day wavering between small gains and losses.
+The gain nudged the benchmark index to a record high for the second day in a row.
+The tech-heavy Nasdaq composite and the Dow Jones Industrial Average also set new highs.

+More companies reported solid earnings, including manufacturer Mohawk Industries and genetic testing company Illumina.
 Bond yields rose, giving banks a boost.
-Bumble shares continued to climb after the company’s IPO the day before.
+Bumble shares continued to climb after the company made a big splash in its stock market debut the day before.

+Optimism that Washington will come through on trillions of dollars of more aid for the economy and encouraging company earnings reports have helped stocks grind higher this month, along with hopes that the coronavirus vaccine rollout will set the stage for stronger economic growth in the second half of this year.

+“The one thing that continues to be supportive for the market is just the fact that the risk-reward in the U.S. equity market still seems to be the best game in town," said J.J.
+Kinahan, chief strategist with TD Ameritrade.

 Investors are hoping for a new round of U.S. government aid as the economic recovery falters.
 The latest U.S. government report on jobless claims reaffirmed that employment remains a weak spot in the economy, even as vaccine distribution ramps up in the hopes of eventually ending the pandemic.
 The University of Michigan survey of consumer sentiment came in well below expectations as well, a sign that consumers are wary to spend in the face of economic uncertainty.